2200031825/auction/README.md

 Online Auction System

-This project is a full-stack web application that allows users to participate in online auctions by placing bids on listed items.
-Admins can add and manage items, control auction timings, and declare winners.
-The project demonstrates backend APIs, frontend integration, authentication, and database operations.
+The Online Auction System is a full-stack web application that allows users to participate in auctions by placing bids on listed items.
+Administrators can add items, manage bidding, and declare winners.
+The project demonstrates frontend–backend integration, RESTful APIs, authentication, and MySQL database operations.

 Features
 User Features

 User registration and login

-View all available auction items
+View all auction items

 Place bids on items

-View highest bid
+View highest bid for each item

 View auction results